 At some point in your owner operator trucking career, you will get a citation from a DOT officer or an officer that thinks you violated a traffic regulation.
 Not to worry, we will give you some recommendations on how to handle it from when the officer asks you for your CDL and registration to when the officer has finished writing the citation.
 Hopefully if following these recommendations the officer might even let you go with a verbal warning.
 This will determine how it affects your future owner operator trucking jobs, so put special attention on the following:

 For this part, we want to help you with a few suggestions for you to be ready to fight a ticket and disputing the charges in court to avoid having any citation or violation show up on your MVR (Motor Vehicle Report).
 Take note that states and counties across the US vary in the way they handle citations.
 For that reason, you will want to get the specifics for contesting a traffic ticket in the area you were cited.

 Sometimes is better to hire a traffic attorney expert in traffic tickets or let your owner operator trucking company handle it, but that depends on your specific case.
 We recommend it if you think this violation you’re facing could get on your record.
 Sometimes it pays to get professional legal help from these lawyers that often devote their entire practice to traffic tickets.
 Some even offer a money-back guarantee if they fail to keep the ticket off your record.
 In addition, most of them usually have a free consultation, so you have nothing to lose.

 If you want to contest a ticket, consider doing the following:

-Fore more tips on how to thrive in the owner operator trucking business visit the Status Transportation website at www.statustransportation.com
+For more tips on how to find the best owner operator trucking jobs, visit the Status Transportation website at www.statustransportation.com